Ansa-007/Lab-4-Breath-First-Search/README.md

 ## 🎯 Overview

-Breadth-First Search (BFS) is a fundamental graph traversal algorithm that explores all vertices at the present depth level before moving on to vertices at the next depth level.
+BFS (Breadth-First Search) explores level by level, visiting all neighbors of a node before moving deeper, and uses a queue.
 This industry-grade implementation provides a comprehensive, production-ready solution for graph traversal with advanced features including performance metrics, error handling, logging, and multiple traversal algorithms.
 Designed for enterprise applications requiring reliability, scalability, and maintainability.
 ## 🚀 Key Features

 ### Core Functionality